flexmonster/pivot-vue/nuxt/README.md

 - **Integration with Highcharts** demonstrates how to integrate with the Highcharts charting library.
 - **Integration with amCharts** is an example of integration with the amCharts charting library.

+You can try all of these examples right from the project’s starting page.

 ## Related Flexmonster docs